 How to use natural shampoo bars in hard water

-With natural shampoo bars, I’ve found it’s best to lather up the shampoo bar in your hand and work this lather over the crown of your head, repeating this process for the length of your hair, down to the tips.
+With natural shampoo bars, we’ve found it’s best to lather up the shampoo bar in your hand and work this lather over the crown of your head, repeating this process for the length of your hair, down to the tips.

 Make sure to massage the lather into your scalp, to really help the product to distribute through your hair.
 Don’t let the fear of residue put you off from using enough of the product, using too little shampoo can make that feeling worse as you’re not getting enough lather in your hair to clean it.